kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Congenital adrenal hyperplasia
 	E. Bartter’s syndrome

-#### Answer: D. Congenital adrenal hyperplasia - ?
+#### Answer: D. Congenital adrenal hyperplasia - *FALSE* = A. Loss of gastric secretions - TRUE

+Metabolic alkalosis is a primary increase in serum bicarbonate (HCO3–) concentration.
+This occurs as a consequence of a loss of H+ from the body or a gain in HCO3–.
+In its pure form, it manifests as alkalaemia (pH >7.40).
+As a compensatory mechanism, metabolic alkalosis leads to alveolar hypoventilation with a rise in arterial carbon dioxide tension (Paco2), which diminishes the change in pH that would otherwise occur.
+The most common causes of metabolic alkalosis are the use of diuretics and the external loss of gastric secretions.
+Causes of metabolic alkalosis can be divided into chloride-responsive alkalosis (urine chloride <20mmol/L), chloride-resistant alkalosis (urine chloride >20mmol/L) and other causes, including alkali-loading alkalosis.

+Loss of gastric secretions causes chloride-responsive alkalosis.
+Gastric secretions are rich in HCI.
+The secretion of HCI by the stomach usually stimulates bicarbonate secretion by the pancreas once HCI reaches the duodenum.
+Ordinarily, these substances are neutralised, and no net gain or loss of H+ or HCO3– occurs.
+When HCI is lost by vomiting or nasogastric suction, pancreatic secretions are not stimulated and a net gain of HCO3– into the systemic circulation occurs, generating a metabolic alkalosis.
+Volume depletion maintains alkalosis.
+In this case, the hypokalaemia is secondary to the alkalosis itself and to renal loss of K+ from the stimulation of aldosterone secretion.
+All other conditions in this question cause chloride-resistant alkalosis (urine chloride >20mmol/L).

 ### Q3.97
-The histopathology report of a patient with papillary carcinoma of urinary bladder indicates _muscularis propria_ invasion with no nodes or distant spread.
+The histopathology report of a patient with _papillary carcinoma of urinary bladder_ indicates _muscularis propria_ invasion with no nodes or distant spread.
 How would you stage this tumour?

 	A. Stage I
 	B. Stage II